josuamanuel/js-awe/README.md

 }
 ```

-the Plan utility is recommended when we have a complex tree, and you want to manifest explicitly this async flow.
+The Plan utility is recommended when we have a complex tree, and you want to manifest explicitly this async flow.
 For example, This utility would be a good tool for an API that generates its response based on different calls to other APIS.
 Especially if some of the calls need to be called in sequence and others can be run concurrently.

 When it is not recommended: